Our goal is a better life for everyone affected by Mental Illness. For those who struggle to find the Light in Darkness !

 If you have been diagnosed with any Mental Health Disorder we Welcome you to this Peer Support Group / Community.
 We offer you to give, and gain Peer Support through your journey of Symptoms, Triggers, Treatment, and Recovery.
 We encourage you to share your journey of Therapy and form friendships with others who are battling the same fight that you are!

-From Jan A By a Member of Support !
+A By a Member of Support !

 BP and Me: